mosip/documentation/docs/administration.md

 |UploadOtherDomainCertificate|UploadCertificate||||
 ||UploadOtherDomainCertificate||||

-### What and how to configure Admin UI

 ### RESOURCE MANAGEMENT

 #### Center Management
 * Admin portal allows an administrator to manage registration centers setup by the country for taking registrations of the residents.
 * Center management includes functionalities like viewing, creating, editing, activating, deactivating and decommission of centers.
-* To be able to perform the above activites, an administrator should have the role of a zonal admin/global admin.
-* A zonal admin/global admin can manage only centers under his/her administrative zone.
+* An admin can manage only centers under his/her administrative zone.

 **View Center**